ssbsukirat/medicine/Neurology/Fronto Temporal Dementia.md

 - Microscopic gliosis, microvacuolation, and neuronal loss
 - contain either tau or TDP-43 in ~90% of patients, with the remaining ~10% showing inclusions containing the FET family of proteins (FUS, Ewing sarcoma protein, TAF-15)
 # Pathogenesis
+- toxicity and spreading capacity of misfolded tau are critical for the pathogenesis
+- TDP-43 and FUS are RNA/DNA binding proteins with unclear function
+- loss of TDP-43 function results in mis-splicing events leading to mRNA degradation
 -